German Inheritance Tax - FAQ

 What is the Inheritance Tax Threshold for a Child of the Decedent?

 Yes.
-The transfer on death to a spouse of the deceedent is generally excluded from taxation.
+The transfer on death to a spouse of the deceased is generally not excluded from taxation.
 However, certain benefits are available.
 See below.

 What is the Inheritance Tax Threshold for the surviving Spouse?

+The family home (Familienheim) is tax-exempt if the spouse continues to live in it for at least 10 years or has to move out for compelling reasons.
 The inheritance tax threshold for the surviving spouse is EUR 500,000.
-Furthermore, if the spouses were married under the German default property property regime of community of accrued gains (Zugewinngemeinschaft), the value of the claim for equalization of accrued gains (Zugewinnausgleich) is tax exempt.
+Furthermore, if the spouses were married under the German default property regime of community of accrued gains (Zugewinngemeinschaft), the value of the claim for equalization of accrued gains (Zugewinnausgleich) is tax exempt.
 Finally, an additional tax-free exemption of up to EUR 256,000 is granted to the spouse if he/she is not entitled to inheritance-tax-free pension payments upon the death of the first dying spouse.

 Do Gifts decrease the available Inheritance Tax Threshold?

-A gift and an inheritance from the same person within 10 years are aggregated and the tax is (re-) calculated based on the aggregated taxable acquisition.
-Thus, if the decedent made a gift prior to his death to a future beneficiary under his/her will and dies no later than 10 years thereafter, the full inheritance tax threshold may not be available.
+A gift and an inheritance from the same person within 10 years are aggregated, and the tax is (re-) calculated based on the aggregated taxable acquisition.
+Thus, if the decedent made a gift before his death to a future beneficiary under his Will and dies no later than 10 years thereafter, the full inheritance tax threshold may not be available.

 Are transfers to Trusts subject to German Inheritance Tax?